 Larry Hagman, actor and director.
 Attended Bard College for one year but then dropped out to begin acting at Margo Jone's theater in Dallas, Texas.
 Went on to star in the Dallas soap opera (twice now).

 Jerry Hall, supermodel.
 A few weeks before her 17th birthday, she flew to Paris to pursue a modeling career.
-Latter married rock stars Bryan Ferry and Mick Jagger.
+She later married rock stars Bryan Ferry and Mick Jagger.
 Never attended college.

 Joyce C. Hall, founder of Hallmark.
 Started selling greeting cards at the age of 18 while living at a YMCA in Kansas City.
 Did not attend college.